jonbrouse/elk/README.md

 ## Prerequisites

 You will need to have [Docker](https://docs.docker.com) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
 If you are using a Mac check out [Boot2Docker](http://boot2docker.io/).
+If you have [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed I have included a Vagrantfile that will create a VM and spin up the containers.
+All you'll need to do is run ```vagrant up```

 ## Up and Running
 Create a Logstash configuration file: